 Antagonistic muscles are muscles that have the opposite function, like doing hamstring curls and leg extensions.
 One extends the knee and one flexes the knee.

 Why is this important?
 Because doing more work over a long period of time will help you put on more muscle.
-This won’t have an immediate impact over a month or two, but building muscle is always about the long game anyways, so after a year or two, the small advantage of paired sets might be adding up.
+This won’t have an immediate impact over a month or two, but building muscle is always about the long game, so after a year or two, the small advantage of paired sets might be adding up.

 The exact mechanism why this works is still in the dark, but it is important that it somehow seems to work.
 One factor might be that you use the time you need to finish one exercise is “additional” rest time for the next exercise.
 After all we all are no exercise scientists, right?
-Just embrace the increased gains.
+Just embrace the gains.

 Another problem with paired sets are gym logistics.
-When pairing exercises together take a look if it is even possible to perform them back to back.
-If your leg press is on the other side of the gym, this can lead to troubles.
+When pairing exercises together, take a look if it is even possible to perform them back to back.
+If your leg press is on the other side of the gym, this can lead to problems.
 Not that a nice walk through the gym between exercises is bad, but when you come back to your bench after leg pressing, someone else could have taken your spot.
 So consider the gym setup you are training at.
 The best plan is useless if it is only feasible on paper!